RocketChat/docs-old/developer-guides/rest-api/chat/ignoreuser/README.md

 # Ignore user

 Ignores an user in a chat.
+If you pass ignore as false, the user will be unignored.

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |